 The work capacity assessments provisions do not apply to those workers whose claims are excluded, including police officers, paramedics and fire-fighters, people injured working in or around coal mines, volunteer bush fire fighters, emergency and rescue service volunteers, people with a dust disease claim under the Workers Compensation (Dust Diseases) Act 1942, or workers who currently receive weekly payments as a result of an injury under the 1926 Act.
 Seriously injured workers, as defined by section 32A of the 1987 Act are not required to undergo a work capacity assessment unless the worker requests it and the insurer considers such an assessment appropriate.

-These guidance materials and instructions apply to all claims made on or after 1 October 2012.
+These guidance materials and instructions apply to all claims from the date they are published in the NSW Government Gazette.